DUP 'not averse' to Brexit vote delay, time to study May's tweaked deal

 The assessment of the DUP’s 10 members of parliament is seen as crucial if May is to succeed in ratifying the deal.

-Jacob Rees-Mogg, leader of a faction in her Conservative Party demanding a clean break from the EU, said the DUP’s view will heavily influence many lawmakers.
+Jacob Rees-Mogg, leader of a faction in her Conservative Party demanding a clean break from the EU, said the DUP’s view will heavily influence many members of parliament.

 Rees-Mogg told the BBC.
 “I think it would be better to have the vote tomorrow (Wednesday) when people had more mature consideration rather than this apparent bouncing of the decision which always raises concerns.”